Rose Gray (chef)

 Clemency Anne Rosemary Gray (née Swann; 28 January 1939 – 28 February 2010) was a British chef and cookery writer.
 With Ruth Rogers, she set up The River Café in 1987, which won a Michelin star in 1998.

 It was here that the talents of Jamie Oliver were first spotted.
 She had a profound influence on a generation of celebrity chefs including Oliver, Theo Randall, April Bloomfield and Hugh Fearnley-Whittingstall, the latter stating that she had had more influence on him than any other person he had worked with.
 She wrote a series of cookery books and presented a twelve-part television programme for Channel Four, The Italian Kitchen, in 1998.

+Rose Gray and Ruth Rogers at the restaurant they co-founded, The River Cafe.

 Early life

 She was born in Bedford.
 Six months before her birth, her father, Flight Lieutenant Clement Nelson Swann, age 26, and a seven-month-old sister were killed in a domestic fire.
 She was brought up in Scotland and Surrey.
 Her mother, (Elizabeth) Anne Lawrence, daughter of Sir William Lawrence, 3rd Baronet, settled near Guildford, Surrey, and Rose studied at the Guildford College of Art, where she gained a BA in Fine Art.
 Her career as a professional chef began at Nell's restaurant in New York City, after which time she returned to London.